kamanphoebe/MIT6.S081/Pgtbl.md

 ### My solutions

 There are plenty of modifications so I list nearly all of them and respectively give a brief conclusion below, mainly introduce the differences of old functions and the usage of new functions.
-The complete codes(in the last version) can be found in the file.
+The complete codes(in the last version) can be found in the [files](./kernel).
 Don't forget to define all your new functions in `defs.h`.

 `proc.c`